se-edu/learningresources/contents/javascript/Javascript-modules.md

 ## What Is a Module?

 You might often encounter the term such as _module, package, library, dependency, plugin,_ etc. when developing your own application in any programming languages, including JavaScript.
-We will not dive into the exact definition of each term because that is not the scope of this article, but we will define a module as a collection of code that share the common purpose or support a certain functionality that is placed in different file.
+We will not dive into the exact definition of each term because that is not the scope of this article, but we will define a module as a small part of code that is broken up from a larger code base.

 Let's say you have an application with functionalities A and B, where functionality A needs functionality B. Without modules, both of these functionalities are mixed together in the code base without a clear separation.
 With modules, we can separate those 2 functionalities into separate module each.
 When A need B, A will "include" B and A will be able to work as if A and B has never been separated.
 The exact usage of modules will be illustrated in the **How to Modularize JavaScript Code** section after the following section.